mubarakmayyeri/api-csv-manipulation/README.md

 ```shell
 python .\check_api\check_get_results.py
 ```
-- The result CSV files will be saved in the `./check_api/results/` directory.
+- The result JSON files will be saved in the `./check_api/results/` directory.

 The results directory will be dynamically created during the execution of the testing script and is not part of the repo.